perturbing/vasil-tests/reference-inputs-cip-31.md

 addr_test1wzem0yuxjqyrmzvrsr8xfqhumyy555ngyjxw7wrg2pav90q8cagu2
 ```

-We are able to send funds to the script:
+We can send funds to the script:
 ```
 $ cardano-cli transaction build --babbage-era --testnet-magic 9 \
 --tx-in 9b1eacf97a6a8ea87f2e677daec26e0a81fe500d6243a7682a72c17d950df1db#0 \